jyeungtin/jyeungtin.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am Justin Yeung, a current BSc Communication Science student at the University of Amsterdam and upcoming MSc Social Data Science Student at the Oxford Internet Institute, University of Oxford.
-My research interests span across political communication, digital humanities and computational social sciences. test 2
+My research interests span across political communication, digital humanities and computational social sciences.

 I am the podcast host of [Voyage of Digitality](https://podcasts.apple.com/us/podcast/the-voyage-of-digitality-and-internet/id1648982414).